hsrlab/scarr/README.md

 SCARR also aims at maximizing I/O efficiency, including the asynchronous prefetch of (compressed) data sets.

-# Install CHES 2024 Artifact
+# Installing CHES 2024 Artifact from GitHub

 If you truly need the artifact version (instead of the current version of SCARR), please clone the repository and install from your local copy using: